zenothin/openbook-api/docs/COMMUNITY_GUIDELINES.md

 When replying to someone’s comment or post…

-* **Keep these guidelines in mind.** At minimum the in short section.
+* **Keep these guidelines in mind.** At minimum, the short section above.
 * **Did you read that right?** Give it another look.
 * **Are you in doubt about what it means?** Kindly ask the person for more information.
-* **Find something in common and share it if possible.** Finding something in common between you and the original poster makes sure both of you see a human on the other side.
+* **Find something in common, and share it if possible.** Finding something in common between you and the original poster makes sure both of you see a human on the other side.
 This facilitates empathy and compassion.

 When the discussion is going nowhere…